ibm-cloud-architecture/icp-backup/docs/backup_restore_using_ark_and_restic.md

 ```

 Within a minute or two we see our application is up and the volume recovered using the commands below (your pod name will differ).
-We dump our “hello world” file (hw.txt) and its contents are what we had per-disaster, mission accomplished!
+We dump our “hello world” file (hw-test.txt) and its contents are what we had per-disaster, mission accomplished!

 ```
 kubectl get pods -n nginx-example

-NAME READY STATUS RESTARTS AGE nginx-deployment-68fbbf4d7c-mkfnt 1/1 Running 0 6m
+NAME READY STATUS RESTARTS AGE nginx-deployment-54c66df98b-6ppt5 1/1 Running 0 6m

-kubectl -n nginx-example exec -it nginx-deployment-68fbbf4d7c-mkfnt -- cat /var/log/nginx/hw.txt
+kubectl -n nginx-example exec -it nginx-deployment-54c66df98b-6ppt5 -- cat /storage/hw-test.txt

-hw
+hw test it is late
 ```
 ## Summary

-Ark and Restic have made the lives of Kubernetes developers and administrators a lot easier when it comes to DR. Using ubiquitously available object storage as the backend, a Kubernetes API aware client and cluster runtime agents, Ark/Restic has solved the Kubernetes DR challenge in an elegant yet completely accessible way.
-Given its ease of use and reach feature set, Ark/Restic has expanded the set of achievable use cases to now include developer workflows and potentially even cloud to cloud migration.
-The sky is the limit with Ark cloud DR.
+Velero/Ark offers a developer friendly option to rapid recovery of container hosted applications and their supporting persistent volumes.
+The extensible plugin based model makes it possible for developers and administrators to support additional PersistentVolume types.
+While, its strength lies in the Disaster Recovery space supporting Backup and Restore operations; it can support cluster portability by migrating resources between clusters e.g. between Dev/Test environments or across multiple cloud providers.